21 Benefits of olive oil for health

 Low-density lipoprotein (LDL):

-Low-density lipoprotein (LDL) is also called “bad cholesterol” and it is the cholesterol with the protein group i.e. it is bonded to the protein group.
+Low-density lipoprotein (LDL) is also called “bad cholesterol,” and it is the cholesterol with the protein group, i.e., it is bonded to the protein group.

-Why it is called “bad cholesterol”?
+Why is it called “bad cholesterol”?

-Because the high amount of LDL leads to plaque formation in the arteries reducing the blood flow which can lead to a heart attack (coronary artery blockage) or stroke in the brain due to blockage of the common carotid artery in the neck carrying blood to the brain.
+Because the high amount of LDL leads to plaque formation in the arteries, reducing the blood flow, which can lead to a heart attack (coronary artery blockage) or stroke in the brain due to blockage of the common carotid artery in the neck carrying blood to the brain.

 What are the main sources of LDL?